-Die, Monster, Die! is a 1965 science fiction horror film directed by Daniel Haller (the art director for Roger Corman‘s Poe films) from a screenplay by Jerry Sohl, loosely adapted from H. P. Lovecraft‘s story The Colour Out of Space.
+Die, Monster, Die! is a 1965 American science fiction horror film directed by Daniel Haller (the art director for Roger Corman‘s Poe films) from a screenplay written by Jerry Sohl, loosely adapted from H. P. Lovecraft‘s short story The Colour Out of Space.

-During his journey, he finds an area of countryside burned out and an enormous crater, as well as townspeople reluctant to the point of hostility to either drive to his destination or even talk about the family that lives there.
+During his journey, he finds an area of countryside burned out and an enormous crater, as well as villagers who are reluctant to the point of hostility to either drive to his destination or even talk about the family that lives there.

 The source of all these problems is later revealed to be a radioactive meteorite kept hidden in the basement by his girlfriend’s father (Boris Karloff), who has been using the radiation to mutate plant and animal life, with horrific consequences.
 Worse yet, family members may have been affected, too…

-“Haller and his crew make it all quite atmospheric, there are some interesting aural and light effects used at the finale, nice use of matte paintings throughout, some mildly icky make-up fx (such as a face melting down) and an interesting metallic-looking meteor monster that shows up at the very end.”
+“Haller and his crew make it all quite atmospheric, there are some interesting aural and light effects used at the finale, nice use of matte paintings throughout, some mildly icky make-up fx (such as a face-melting down) and an interesting metallic-looking meteor monster that shows up at the very end.”
 The Bloody Pit of Horror

 “Director Daniel Haller provides isolated moments of fear and mystery, but the majority of Jerry Sohl’s script is muddled.”
 John Stanley, Creature Features

 “The plodding plot would be more painful if the flick were longer, but the intriguing meld of gothic horror and contemporary sci-fi is hard to pass up.”
 DVD Talk